 I validate and characterize hardware at the bench — from PVT corner sweeps and signal integrity analysis to bare-metal firmware on STM32 with statistical methodology and oscilloscope-driven debug.
-Currently seeking co-op or full-time roles in hardware validation, platform validation, or characterization engineering.
+Currently seeking summer internship, co-op, or full-time roles in hardware validation, platform validation, or characterization engineering.

 I'm Athish — M.S.
 Electrical Engineering at Case Western Reserve University.
 I validate and characterize hardware using oscilloscopes, DMMs, logic analyzers, and bare-metal firmware written at the register level.
 My work follows semiconductor-industry PVT methodology — every measurement includes sample count, mean, and standard deviation.